 Back in the day, websites could only be designed by coders and techies.
 Today, basic website design is available for all.

 An entire cottage industry of website builders are available, with software condensing website creation into just a few steps.
 First, you'll need to pick out a general website template.
 You can personalize your template using a simple drag-and-drop function.
 Finally, just purchase a domain, and make sure to keep the site updated.

 The cost for a website can be as low as $3 per month, with premium builders costing anywhere between $16 to $59 per month.
 To help get you started, website builders have hundreds of professional-looking templates, which you're then free to customize with your own images, text and logos.

 If that sounds right to you, you'll first need to locate the best website builder.
-Wix (click for our full review) is our top pick, and we've ranked a few others in our guide to creating your own website.
+Wix is our top pick – you can find out why in our comprehensive Wix Pricing Review.